WXVO-LD

-WXVO-LD (channel 7) is a low-power television station in Pascagoula, Mississippi, United States, affiliated with Antenna TV.
+WXVO-LD (channel 7) is a low-power television station licensed to Pascagoula, Mississippi, United States, serving the Mississippi Gulf Coast as an affiliate of Antenna TV.
 Owned by meteorologist Edward Saint Pé, it is the flagship station for Saint Pé's weather forecast service WeatherVision.

-In July 2008, the then-WKFK-LP turned off its analog transmission and went to digital broadcasting over-the-air.
+In July 2008, the then-WKFK-LP turned off its analog transmission and went to digital broadcasting over the air.

 WKFK-LD moved to channel 13 from channel 7 after WDAM-TV's move to digital channel 7.

+Subchannels

+The station's signal is multiplexed: